List of awards and nominations received by Robert Altman

 The following article is a List of awards and nominations received by Robert Altman.

-Robert Altman is an American film director, producer, and screenwriter.
+Robert Altman was an American film director, producer, and screenwriter.
 He has received several awards including two British Academy Film Awards, a Primetime Emmy Award and a Golden Globe Award as well as nominations for seven Academy Awards.

 He is known for such films as the war comedy M*A*S*H (1970), the revisionist western McCabe & Mrs. Miller (1971), the neo-noir The Long Goodbye (1973), the dramedy film California Split (1974), the satirical musical film Nashville (1975), the drama 3 Women (1977), the comedy A Wedding (1978), the musical comedy Popeye (1980), the drama Secret Honor (1984), the black comedy The Player (1992), the ensemble film Short Cuts (1993), the British murder mystery film Gosford Park (2001), and A Prairie Home Companion (2006).

 Altman received various awards and nominations including seven Academy Award nominations winning the Honorary Oscar in 2006.
 He received seven British Academy Film Award nominations winning twice for The Player (1992), and Gosford Park (2001).
 He received the Primetime Emmy Award for Outstanding Directing for a Drama Series for Tanner '88 (1988).
 He also received five Golden Globe Award nominations winning the Golden Globe Award for Best Director for Gosford Park.
 He also received various awards from film festivals including the Cannes Film Festival's prestigious Palme d'Or for M*A*S*H and the Cannes Film Festival Award for Best Director for The Player.

 He has received numerous honorary awards including Berlin International Film Festival's Golden Bear, and the Venice Film Festival's Golden Lion.
 In 1994, he received the Directors Guild of America Lifetime Achievement Award.